A Bird's Eye View on Cloud Computing Service Delivery Models

 XaaS is an umbrella term that encompasses any service that delivers a specific function or operational facility over the cloud.
 Here are a few examples:

-Data as a Service (DaaS): The provider delivers cloud-hosted virtual desktops over the internet, licensed on a per-user basis.
+• Data as a Service (DaaS): The provider delivers cloud-hosted virtual desktops over the internet, licensed on a per-user basis.

-Database as a Service (DBaaS): These services enable the setup, configuration, operation, and scaling of databases without the need for physical servers or storage on the client side.
+• Database as a Service (DBaaS): These services enable the setup, configuration, operation, and scaling of databases without the need for physical servers or storage on the client side.

-Desktop as a Service (DaaS): A range of data services, such as analytics, storage, data warehousing, data processing, and data virtualization that are provided on-demand via the cloud, along with software tools for managing and working with data.
+• Desktop as a Service (DaaS): A range of data services, such as analytics, storage, data warehousing, data processing, and data virtualization that are provided on-demand via the cloud, along with software tools for managing and working with data.

-Unified Communication as a Service (UCaaS): UCaaS is a cloud delivery mechanism for enterprise communications.
+• Unified Communication as a Service (UCaaS): UCaaS is a cloud delivery mechanism for enterprise communications.
 It integrates phone, email, instant messaging, and video conferencing into an integrated system.

-Business Process as a Service (BPaaS): Strategically combining elements of SaaS and PaaS, BPaaS packages process design, implementation, and optimization capabilities into a software that can be customized by clients with their own logic.
+• Business Process as a Service (BPaaS): Strategically combining elements of SaaS and PaaS, BPaaS packages process design, implementation, and optimization capabilities into a software that can be customized by clients with their own logic.

-Security as a Service (SECaaS): The provider packages data and information security services – including intrusion detection, penetration testing, and antivirus – into a subscription that reduces the TCO of security for client organizations.
+• Security as a Service (SECaaS): The provider packages data and information security services – including intrusion detection, penetration testing, and antivirus – into a subscription that reduces the TCO of security for client organizations.

-Each cloud service delivery model has its own set of pros and cons.
 Organizations need to carefully evaluate which model and architectures will work best for their business needs, objectives, and projects.

-“Cloud will serve as the glue between many other technologies that CIOs want to use more of, allowing them to leapfrog into the next century as they address more complex and emerging use cases,” added Nag.
+“Cloud will serve as the glue between many other technologies that CIOs want to use more of, allowing them to leapfrog into the next century as they address more complex and emerging use cases,” said Nag.

 Featured image by Pxfuel